tbuechner/ClaudeSync/README.md

    - Go to Application/Storage tab
    - Find the `sessionKey` cookie
    - Copy its value (starts with `sk-ant`)
-   - Paste it into the terminal when prompted
+   - Paste it into the terminal when prompted (nothing will be shown in the terminal but the key will be pasted)
    - Enter or confirm the expiration date

 ## Project Setup